 We overachievers could learn a lot from Donnie’s story in that our 100% is 120% for everyone else.
 So if we’re operating at 80%, then we’re really still at 100%.
 (Did you get that math?)
 We have to learn to be happy with 80% because that’s what the good Lord has given us for this season.

-Lighten up…get past the pride.
+Lighten up…let’s get past the pride.
 No one expects us to do what we’ve always done.
+Except maybe us.
 Quite possibly, they think we’re crazy for putting this expectation on ourselves and question why in the world we don’t rest like we’re supposed to – ??
-Many of them would probably love a chance to serve Jesus by helping us out, if we’d just quit robbing them of the opportunity with that I’ve-got-it-covered junk.
+Many of them would probably love a chance to serve Jesus by helping us out, if we’d just quit robbing them of the opportunity with the I’ve-got-it-covered junk.
 Our kids would probably better learn how to develop a heart of service, if we’d just give them half a chance to learn it.

 Let it go.
 Give it up.
 Recalibrate.
 Let others serve Jesus by giving you some rest.
 If nothing else, set a good example for those who might be in your shoes one day and need to learn to let folks help out.
 Have you ever thought less of your friends because they needed help and you took them a meal one day?
 Or mowed their grass?
 Or folded their laundry???
 Didn’t think so.
 Me neither.

 Here are a few questions to ask when deciding whether or not something makes it on to your calendar or to-do list:

 Is it something someone else could do?

 Does it have an eternal consequence?